 - Customer service issues

 The Rhino-Rack Pioneer SX Platform is another low-profile option that is highly durable and can be mounted in a wide variety of ways depending on your setup.
-The platform’s build quality is similar to an Eezi-Awn K9 and the Front Runner, but a little less expensive.
+The platform’s build quality is similar to that of the Eezi-Awn K9 and Front Runner, but slightly less expensive.

 Find it online: